Wittyirdab/java-api-best-practices/README.md

 # Java API Best Practices

-> Note: This is a draft text for an upcoming DZone refcard.
-If you have any feedback, please file an issue or a pull request.
-The target document size is between 3000 and 4000 words, but at present this document is around about 4750 words.
-If you have suggestions on the least important content, please let me know.
+> Note: This is a draft text for a [published DZone Refcard](https://dzone.com/refcardz/java-api-best-practices?chapter=1).
+I recommend that you read that refcard in PDF form to get the latest text, and also the best formatted content.

 ## Introduction